 The last stop on the Asian leg of our Semester at Sea voyage was in Japan.
-We docked in Kobe, but SVV and I immediately hopped a train from there to Kyoto for the night (about $10 each and a 45-minute ride).
+We docked in Kobe, but SVV and I immediately hopped a train from there for 24 hours in Kyoto (about $10 each and a 45-minute ride).

 News flash: Japan is expensive, y’all.
 While a few of our ship friends stayed in guest houses around the country (marginally cheaper), we didn’t decide to go to Kyoto until a couple days before we docked and, by then, all the prices I found on Hotels.com were exorbitant.
 So, to save our travel funds, we forked over some more of our coveted Gold Passport points to stay at the Hyatt Regency Kyoto for free.
 Hmmm…$650 a night or 18,000 points—I think we got the better deal in that equation.